devsimss/devsimss/README.md

 ### Talking about Personal Stuffs

 - I graduated from Duzce University with a degree in Computer Engineering.
-- I currently work as a Software Engineer at Pharmahan, focusing on backend development using Kotlin and C#.
+- I currently work as a Software Engineer at Pharmahan, focusing on backend development using Kotlin and Python.
 - I'm passionate about building clean and efficient code, and I often share my knowledge through articles and talks on modern software engineering practices.

 ### 🧰 Languages and Tools